 Even Tier 1 Regeneration implant heals fast, removing the need to look for medics each time you get wounded.

-Light Assaults get the most out of Regeneration, since for they have the easiest time finding safe havens to recharge shields and wait for health to regenerate.
+Light Assaults get the most out of Regeneration, since they have the easiest time finding safe havens to recharge shields and wait for health to regenerate.

 Reduces the range of enemy Radar Detection Tools against you.

 Probably the most consistently useful implant, after Regeneration.
 Motion Spotters are the hardest counter to Light Assaults.
-The only problem with Sensor Shield is that you never get any feedback from its effects, so it may feel like a waste of a slot, even when it does a ton of heavy lifting in a background.
+The only problem with Sensor Shield is that you never get any feedback from its effects, so it may feel like a waste of a slot, even when it does a ton of heavy lifting in the background.